 If you don’t agree with the Recalculation Decision because you feel RP has made a clerical error (e.g. typing mistake, reading the wrong line in the Federal Child Support Guidelines), you should contact RP immediately.
 RP can correct errors by issuing an amended Recalculation Decision.

-If your lack of agreement is not because of a clerical error, you will need to take more formal steps to object to the Recalculation Decision.
+Where RP cannot correct or revoke the decision, you will need to take more formal steps to object to the Recalculation Decision.
 RP sends clients their Recalculation Decision 38 days before the new child support amount comes into effect.
 This allows seven days for the clients to receive this information, and 30 days for either client to object to the recalculated child support amount to stop it from coming into effect.

 If no objection is made within that time, the recalculated child support amount in the Recalculation Decision becomes part of the parents’ child support order or agreement.
 Future child support payments will need to be made in the amounts stated in the decision.

 To object to the Recalculation Decision, the parent must commence a court application to vary their child support order.
 The application must specifically say the parent does not agree with the Recalculation Decision and the parent must attach a copy of this decision to their court documents.
 They must also notify RP in writing that they have commenced this application.